Photo Copyright ©Patricia Oliver 2019

 A native of Back Bay, a fishing village on the Bay of Fundy in New Brunswick, I attended UNB as a Beaverbrook Scholar with ambitions to become a physicist.

 The authors whom I studied most at university were T. S. Eliot and James Joyce.
 I have retained, as well, an admiration for John Keats that dates from high school.

 I was member of the first creative writing workshop taught by Kent Thompson in what used to be the Ice House in the shadow of the Old Arts Building.

-I have published two critical studies of the poet Alden Nowlan – Poet’s Progress in 1978 and Alden Nowlan and His Works in 1990 – based on teaching both his poems and his stories in Canadian literature classes and knowing him as a friend from 1972 until his death in 1983.
+I have also published two critical studies of the poet Alden Nowlan – Poet’s Progress in 1978 and Alden Nowlan and His Works in 1990 – based on teaching both his poems and his stories in Canadian literature classes and on knowing him as a friend from 1972 until his death in 1983.